dhruvthanki/3Link_2D/README.md

 # 3Link_2D
-Simulating an Asymptotically Stable 3-Link Biped Robot with Hybrid Dynamics<br/>
+Simulation of an Asymptotically Stable 3-Link Biped Robot with Hybrid Dynamics<br/>
 main.m is the entry point.